ByLaws of Carteret County Democratic Women

 a) Be responsible for all receipts and disbursements of funds.

-b) Make a full financial report at every meeting of the Board of Directors and regularly scheduled meetings of the organization.
+b) Make a full financial report at every meeting of the Board of Directors and

 c) Make such interim reports as the President of the organization may direct.